Putting Failure to Work

 I decided to stop pretending that my life was the way I wanted it to be.
 Instead, I decided to put failure to work.

 One of my favorite quotes is from business and thought leader Mark Cuban.
 He says, “I’ve learned that it doesn’t matter how many times you failed.
-You only have to be right once.”
+You only need to be right once.”

 The same approach is true of learning software, writing software, and being paid to implement software.